 Additionally, According to a Lenovo Thermal Architect, Vinod Kamath, “the Xpoint memory can consume about 3x the power of a standard 16GB DDR4 DIMM…. could range from 15-18W.”

-While intel did promise that Optane DIMMs would have comparable lifetimes to other DIMMs, we still don’t know what the official metrics are for endurance with varying workloads.
+Intel did promise that Optane DIMMs would have comparable lifetimes to other DIMMs.
+However, we still don’t know what the official metrics are for endurance with varying workloads.

-The 3D XPoint modules are not compatible with AMD CPU based systems, or any current gen Xeons.
-They essentially only work with the as of yet not available Cascade Lake chips.
+The 3D XPoint modules are not compatible with AMD CPU based systems, or any current-gen Xeons.
+They essentially only work with them as of yet not available Cascade Lake chips.

 What to Expect from 3D Xpoint Memory